Wall-crossing of universal Brill-Noether classes: Combinatorial aspects of wall Crossing

 \subsection{Extremal sets, \gfs and \gcs}

-In this section we prove some of our bulk combinatorial results that have to do with wall-crossing, focusing on the ``extremal'' multidegree, i.e. those multidegrees that are $\phi^+$-stable but are not $\phi^-$-stable. \emph{We shall fix a $n$ pointed graph $G$ of genus~$g$ and a divisor $D$ on $G$ throughout}.
-(We are not imposing stability conditions here, but the cases we are interested in are either $G=G'^{E'}$ for some $E' \subseteq E(G)$ where $G'$ is stable, or $G$ is obtained by forgetting the last marking on a stable $(n+1)$ pointed graph.)
+In this subsection we prove some of our bulk combinatorial results that have to do with wall crossing, focusing on the ``extremal'' multidegrees, i.e. those multidegrees that are $\phi^+$-stable but are not $\phi^-$-stable. \underline{We shall fix a $n$ pointed graph $G$ of genus~$g$ and a divisor $D$ on $G$ throughout}.
+(We are not imposing that $G$ is stable, but the cases we are interested in are either $G$ equals $G'^{E'}$ for some stable graph $G'$ and some $E' \subseteq E(G')$, or $G$ is obtained by forgetting one marking from a stable marked graph.)

 For a subset $V\subseteq V(G)$ we define\footnote{We note that the existing definition of $\beta(V)$ in \cite{esteves} and \cite{abreupacini} are based on a different sign convention, however all relevant properties remain the same.}